Rubberduck13/Card-Collector-App/BusinessPlan.md

 - Fully cloud-hosted on Replit.
 - Light on frontend client computing to accommodate older machines (macOS Catalina).
 Heavy processing must run on the backend server.

+Read the `BusinessPlan.md` file in this repository completely.

+Based on the Phase 1 guidelines, please generate the complete, production-ready code files for our project framework.
+Ensure the styling is modern, clean, and uses fluid CSS so it scales beautifully on an iPhone, iPad, or desktop browser.

+Please create:
+1. `package.json`: A standard configuration file setting up a Node.js/Express server environment.
+2. `server.js`: The main backend server file that serves our static web assets and contains placeholder API endpoints for user authentication and grading routes.
+3. `public/index.html`: The core frontend dashboard.
+Include clean visual layouts for a dashboard, an inventory wallet list, and a prominent "Scan New Card" mobile camera trigger button.
+4. `public/styles.css`: The responsive styling engine using CSS variables and flexbox/grid for cross-platform layout support.
+5. `public/app.js`: Client-side JavaScript handling page navigation routing and button interactions.